Slider2732/ESP-909/README.md

 Pattern Change (button on right side end of drum buttons) <br>
 Pattern Copy, from pattern 1 to pattern 2 <br>
 Pattern Chain, add pattern 2 to the end of pattern 1 <br>
-Beat delete, by pressing the same input button at the same pattern location <br>
+Beat delete, by pressing the same drum button at the same pattern location <br>
 Swing - crudimentarily implemented with a pot for now.
 Intention is to follow Roger Linn's % method <br>
 Reset button (GND and RST) Surprisingly handy during a session <br>
 MIDI to follow, being worked on for MIDI In and MIDI Out <br>